These 10 ethical British fashion brands show that the UK’s more than just a fast fashion hub!

 Ethics: Everything Outsider Clothing stands for is with a better future for fashion in mind.
 The brand uses natural, alternative and sustainable fibres.
 And of course, everything is produced in ethical factories.

-Items: Feminine dresses, classic jackets, shirts and tailored trousers.
+One of the best ethical British fashion brands for: Sweet, feminine dresses, classic jackets, shirts and tailored trousers.

 One of our favourite ethical British fashion brands is COSSAC!
 They’ve perfected the art of timeless, feminine and versatile apparel.
 Encouraging people to buy less, the brand promotes the minimalist capsule wardrobe, offering classic garments that are designed to be worn beyond seasonal trends that come and go.